Trey Lyles NBA Playoffs Player Props: Kings vs. Warriors

 Trey Lyles Insights vs. the Warriors

-- This season, Trey Lyles has made 2.5 field goals per game, which adds up to 5.2% of his team's total makes.
+- This season, Trey Lyles has made 2.5 shots per game, which accounts for 5.2% of his team's total makes.

-- This season, he's accounted for 7.7% of his team's three-pointers made, averaging 1.2 per game.
+- He's made 1.2 threes per game, or 7.7% of his team's makes from beyond the arc this season.

-- Lyles' Kings average 103.2 possessions per game, ninth-highest among NBA teams, while the Warriors are one of the league's fastest, ranking fourth with 104.8 possessions per contest.
+- Lyles' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.

-- On defense, the Warriors have given up 117.1 points per contest, which is 21st-best in the league.
+- The Warriors are the 21st-best defensive squad in the NBA, conceding 117.1 points per game.

-- The Warriors give up 43.3 rebounds per game, ranking 15th in the league.
+- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked team in the NBA.

-- The Warriors are the 15th-ranked team in the NBA, allowing 25.7 assists per contest.
+- In terms of assists, the Warriors have conceded 25.7 per game, 15th in the league.

-- In terms of 3-pointers, the Warriors have given up 12.9 makes per contest, 23rd in the NBA.
+- The Warriors give up 12.9 made 3-pointers per game, 23rd-ranked in the league.

 Trey Lyles vs. the Warriors